 No one wants to talk about it.
-But, it is a very real struggle in the lives of Christian men and women.
+But, it is a very real struggle in the lives of many Christian men and women.
 I’m talking about…*whispering* L-U-S-T. The culture contributes to this struggle as does the lack of knowledge.
 So many of us don’t understand how crucial it is to guard your eyes and your heart.
 Since this is a huge problem for many, I felt motivated to write this post to help others explore how to stop lusting and get victory in their lives.
 As I go along, I’ll list some Bible verses against lust, but let’s explore this vice a bit first.

 Actually, I’m talking about lust and the mature Christian.
 Everyone knows how to be a weak Christian, but what are the steps to handling this challenge as a mature one?